 New issues are automatically assigned during analysis to the last committer on the issue line if the committer can be correlated to a SonarQube user.
 Note that currently, issues on any level above a file, e.g. directory / project, cannot be automatically assigned.

 Login and email correlations are made automatically.
-I.e. if the user commits with her email address and that email address is part of her SonarQube profile, then new issues raised on lines where she was the last committer will be automatically assigned to her.
+For example, if the user commits with their email address and that email address is part of their SonarQube profile, then new issues raised on lines where the user was the last committer will be automatically assigned to the user.

 Additional correlations can be made manually in the user's profile (see "SCM accounts" in Authorization for more).